tbgitoo/libbthread/README.md

-This is from https://github.com/tux-mind/libbthread by tux-mind
+This is forked and modified from https://github.com/tux-mind/libbthread by tux-mind

-The author says:
+I did some minor changes to this library for use within an Android project in Android studio (which mostly affects the exact content declarations in the
+CMakeList.txt file) and added pt-internal.h from the Android Open Source project for use in Android Studio projects.

+For reference, tux-mind states about the libbthread library itself:

 libbthread
 ==========